mRcSchwering/magic-soup/README.md

 world = ms.World(chemistry=chemistry)
 ```

-By energetically coupling multiple domains within the same protein
+By coupling multiple domains within the same protein energetically unfavourable actions
-energetically unfavourable actions can be performed with the energy of energetically
+can be performed with the energy of energetically favourable ones.
-favourable ones.
 These domains, their specifications, and how they are coupled in proteins, is all encoded in the cell's genome.
-Here, I am generating 100 cells with random genomes of 500 basepairs and place them
+Here, I am generating 100 cells with random genomes of 500 basepairs each and place them
-onto random pixels of the 2D map.
+in random places of a 2D world map.

 ```python
 genomes = [ms.random_genome(s=500) for _ in range(100)]
 world.add_random_cells(genomes=genomes)
 ```

-Cells discover these proteins by chance through mutations.
+Cells discover new proteins by chance through mutations.
-In the function below all cells experience 1E-3 point mutations per nucleotide.
+In the function below all cells experience 1E-3 random point mutations per nucleotide.
 10% of them will be indels.

 ```python